weaveworks/weave/site/faq.md

 Exposing a container to the outside world is described in [Exposing Services to the Outside](/site/using-weave/service-export.md).

-**Q: My dockerized app needs to check the request of a an application that uses a static IP.
+**Q: My dockerized app needs to check the request of an application that uses a static IP.
 Is it possible to manually change the IP of a container?**

 You can manually change the IP of a container using [Classless Inter-Domain Routing or CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).